mmbliv/game-war/README.md

 ## Instructions
 - This game will run autamatically when you run the `index.js` file.
 - This game will generate four players by default who have name of "A", "B", "C" and "D" with the function `generatePlayers("A", "B", "C", "D")`
-- You can change how many players you want to have to play this game or their name by changing the input of `generatePlayers()`
+- You can change how many players you want to have to play this game and their name by changing the input of `generatePlayers()`
 - The result of each round will be logged out to the console.
 - When the game ends, the winner be be logged out to the console.